MAPSS-Econ

 All MAPSS-Econ students must complete:

-- Perspectives on Social Sciences Analysis (MAPS 30600)
+• Perspectives in Social Sciences Analysis (MAPS 30600)

 All MAPSS-Econ students are required to complete an article-length MA thesis involving substantive economic references under the guidance of their advisor or another Economics PhD faculty at the University of Chicago.
 As preparation for developing the thesis, we strongly recommend that at least two of the 9 required courses have a paper-writing requirement.
 This will provide critical professional training and a key foundation for high-quality, graduate-level academic writing.